polkadot-fellows/Evaluations/evidence/eleisonc/Argument-0001: Promotion to Rank 1.md

 Africa (Uganda), I've been contributing to the Polkadot SDK since November 2024, focusing on runtime infrastructure, XCM benchmarking infrastructure, and technical debt reduction.

-My Fellowship application is driven by the thirst for deeper protocol-level and blockchain involvement and nothing beats contributing to the solution itself.
+My Fellowship application is driven by a thirst for deeper protocol-level and blockchain involvement and nothing beats contributing to the solution itself.
 This is about building confidence through genuine implementation experience, not just reading documentation.
 That hands-on knowledge naturally strengthens my ability to mentor when opportunities arise.
 My contributions since November have been recognized by the Polkadot SDK developers community with tips and encouragement,